Fatman Scoop: Career

 Throughout his career, Fatman Scoop collaborated with numerous artists, including on Ying Yang Twins' 2004 remix of "Salt Shaker", Janet Jackson's 2006 remix of "So Excited", The Pussycat Dolls' 2008 remix of "When I Grow Up", David Guetta's 2009 remix of "One Love", and Skrillex's 2014 single "Recess".

 In 2004, Fatman Scoop was featured in the UK TV series Chancers, broadcast on Channel 4, mentoring six British musicians trying to achieve success in the United States.
 In 2007, he had a role on the animated television series The Boondocks, appearing as himself in season 2, episode 5, "The Story of Thugnificent" and episode 15, "The Story of Gangstalicious Part 2" from the same season.
 In 2008, Fatman Scoop and his then-wife Shanda hosted a reality show and podcast on MTV called Man and Wife.
 The show covered topics such as jobs, finance, relationships, and sex.

 On August 27, 2015, Fatman Scoop entered the Celebrity Big Brother 16: UK vs. USA house in the United Kingdom as a contestant.
 On September 14, he was the third housemate to be evicted, on day 20 where he finished in 11th place.

 In July 2018, Fatman Scoop was featured on the remix to Ciara's single "Level Up", which also featured Missy Elliott; the single remix was the first song to feature all three artists since 2005's "Lose Control".

 During the COVID-19 pandemic, being unable to travel, Fatman Scoop had to give up being a hype man, so he started up other businesses, including trucking and an ice cream company.

-His net worth was about $1 million at the time of his death.

 Personal life

 Freeman had two children.
-He married twice, once to Shanda.
+He married twice, once to Shanda Freeman.
+Together they starred in an MTV talk show titled Man and Wife.
 They divorced after 13 years together.

 Death

 On August 30, 2024, Freeman collapsed during a performance in Hamden, Connecticut; CPR was administered at the scene and he was rushed to a nearby hospital.
 The following day, it was announced that he had died at the age of 56.
-His death was determined to be from natural causes, due to hypertensive heart disease and atherosclerosis.
+His death was determined to be due to hypertensive heart disease and atherosclerosis.